-In congenital radioulnar synostosis there is congenital fusion of the proximal ends of the radius and ulna, fixing the forearm in varying degrees of pronation.
-That means upper end of both the bones, radius and ulna are fused, making it impossible for radius to move for pronation and supination movement.
+In congenital radioulnar synostosis, there is a congenital fusion of the proximal ends of the radius and ulna, fixing the forearm in varying degrees of pronation.
+That means upper end of both the bones, radius, and ulna are fused, making it impossible for the radius to move for pronation and supination movement.
 In about 60 percent of cases, involvement is bilateral.

 Male and female incidence is approximately equal.